 A number of other organisations are active in Montenegro, such as GTZ.
 In addition, private bookkeepers, lawyers and auditors have also become established in Montenegro.
-Most BSCs have developed on an adhoc basis, with different donors and international organisations typically taking the lead in developing their own models and approaches.
+Most BSCs have developed on an ad hoc basis, with different donors and international organisations typically taking the lead in developing their own models and approaches.
 None of them have achieved financial sustainability and are not likely to do so in the near future (OECD and EC 2007).

-As indicated on the webpage of the Directorate for Development of Small and Medium-sized Enterprises, establishment of regional and local business centres is one of the priorities of the Agency and is organizing institutional support for their development local / regional level.
-The main project objective is SMEs development support through establishing institutional network at local and regional level - and providing support for citizens in place where they live.
-The sub-objective would be lightening regional differences through adequate SME development support at local and regional level, but also getting needful information for better defining the Government policy and strategy in this area.
-The strategic development destination of this economic segment has been defined through this system, at all regional levels, which the Commune covers.
+As indicated on the webpage of the Directorate for Development of Small and Medium-sized Enterprises, establishment of regional and local business centres is one of the priorities of the Agency and is organising institutional support for their development local/regional level.
+The main project objective is SMEs development support through establishing institutional network at local/regional level and providing support for citizens.
+The sub-objective is to lighten regional differences through adequate SME development support at local and regional level, but also to get necessary information for better definition of the Government policy and strategy.
+The strategic development destination of this economic segment has been defined through this system, at all regional levels, which the commune covers.
 Therefore, it is needed to provide the development decentralization.